kengraf/nadialin/website/docs/hunter_readme.md

 ## Scoring
 Every minute a set of requests are made for every VM in the competition.
 Point values are set by the event admin.
 - __Ownership__: Points go to the squad named in the VM flag file.
-- __User_liveness__: Points are scored for the VM owner if unprivleged users have access to the VM.
+- __User liveness__: Points are scored for the VM owner if unprivileged users have access to the VM.
-- __Squad_liveness__: Points are scored for the squad if their backdoor is operational.
+- __Squad liveness__: Points are scored for the squad if their backdoor is operational.
-- __VM_rebuild__: Points are deducted if a squad requests a rebuild of their VM.
+- __VM rebuild__: Points are deducted if a squad requests a rebuild of their VM.

 ## Strategy
+Working as a team the best approach is to divide tasks by skill set.
+You are free to select tools and processes to obtain your goals.

 ### Red Team (attacking)
 A complete backdoor works on three levels: Access, Escalation, and Persistence.
 Given you have escalated access when your backdoor is loaded, your backdoor may have any one or more of these three levels.
-- __ACCESS:__ Typically but not limited to; SSH, HTTP, or Telnet to activate a command shell as a user.
+- __ACCESS: __ Typically but not limited to; SSH, HTTP, or Telnet to activate a command shell as a user.
-- __ESCALATION:__ SUDO, SUID, or system configuration errors that allow an unprivileged user access to resources they should not have.
+- __ESCALATION: __ SUDO, SUID, or system configuration errors that allow an unprivileged user access to resources they should not have.
-- __PERSISTANCE:__ This is what separates good from great backdoors.
+- __PERSISTANCE: __ This is what separates good from great backdoors.
 Stealth may help delay detection, recovery may foil attempts at removal, triggers/delays maybe avoid initial security scans.

 ### Blue Team (defending)
-- __MAINTAIN_USER_ACCESS:__ It is a crisis for all business when authorized users are denied access.
+- __USER ACCESS: __ It is a crisis for any business when authorized users are denied access.
 The authorized users are defined by the event admin and liveness tests are sent to the VM to make sure authorized users have access.
-Interfere with their access is equivilent to the machine being down.
+Interfering with their access is equivilent to the machine being down.
-- __IDENTIFY:__ Open ports, unknown processes, suspicious files/network behavior.
+- __IDENTIFY: __ Open ports, unknown processes, suspicious files/network behavior.

 ### White Team (administration)
-- __MONITOR:__ Network traffic, user access, file system changes, changes in processes.
+- __MONITOR:  __ Network traffic, user access, file system changes, changes in processes.
-- __HARDEN:__ Removal of unapproved: users, processes, and files.
+- __HARDEN: __ Removal of unapproved; users, configurations, processes, and files.
-- __MAINTAIN__ Limitations on user, network and network behavior.
+- __MAINTAIN: __ Limitations on user, network and network behavior.